top of page

 Figure 3: Incorporating IMM into S2G’s investment process

-We’ve also aligned our approach to IMM with leading principles and standards in the investment industry:
+We’ve also aligned our approach to IMM with elements of leading frameworks and standards in the investment industry:

 Figure 4: Aligning S2G’s IMM Approach to Industry Standards

-We’re still early in our journey to develop an IMM approach that brings the most value to S2G and its portfolio companies, and are regularly refining it as we collect feedback from S2G staff, portfolio companies, and peers.
+We’re still early in our journey to develop an IMM approach that brings the most value to S2G and its portfolio companies, and are regularly refining it as we collect feedback from S2G team members, portfolio companies, and peers.

 IMM is part of S2G’s core activities: We’re making investments, supporting the success of our portfolio companies, and engaging with industry actors.
 Across each of these activities, we’re starting to see those efforts come to fruition in several key ways:

-As part of our ongoing investment activities, we just launched S2G’s first, annual ESG & Impact survey with our portfolio companies.
-Responses from the survey will equip S2G and portfolio companies with data that can be used to inform growth plans and help communicate how companies are contributing solutions to some of the world’s most pressing environmental and social challenges.
+As part of our ongoing investment activities, we launched S2G’s inaugural annual ESG & Impact survey in 2023.
+Responses from the survey provided S2G and participating portfolio companies with a set of baseline data that can be used to inform growth plans and help communicate how companies are contributing solutions to some of the world’s most pressing environmental and social challenges.
+We look forward to sharing year-over-year learnings as our impact journey continues.

 We’re also developing tools and resources to help our portfolio community build and strengthen their IMM capabilities.
-Last year, we developed and introduced to our portfolio community an Impact Playbook to help companies think through and plan for how to measure and manage the impact of their products/services and consider ESG factors that are most relevant to their operations.
+In 2022, we developed an Impact Playbook and introduced it to our portfolio community to help companies think through and plan for how to measure and manage the impact of their products/services and consider ESG factors that are most relevant to their operations.

-As part of industry engagement, we aim to connect to resources and experts who can share their expertise and experiences on these topics.
-We also want to contribute to emerging and evolving standards in the IMM space, especially as it relates to the sectors in which S2G is active (Food & Ag, Oceans, and Clean Energy).
+As part of our industry engagement, we aim to connect to resources and experts who can share their expertise and experiences on these topics.
+We also want to contribute to emerging and evolving standards in the IMM space, especially as it relates to the sectors in which S2G is active (Food and Agriculture, Oceans, and Energy).
 A few important and exciting highlights are:

-We are honored to have recently been accepted to join Impact Capital Managers (ICM), which brings together investors who have a clear commitment to driving impact, seeking superior returns, and meeting ICM standards on IMM.
+In 2023, we were honored to join Impact Capital Managers (ICM), which brings together investors who have a clear commitment to driving impact, seeking superior returns, and meeting ICM standards on IMM.
 As an ICM member, we are engaging in efforts to scale the private capital impact investing marketplace with integrity and authenticity, in part by ensuring the useful, practical, and meaningful application of IMM.

-In addition to ICM, S2G team members are active in other industry-leading membership organizations that are working to bring more integrity to IMM in the investment activities, including the Global Impact Investing Network (GIIN), Impact Frontiers, 1000 Ocean Startups, and the Food, Nutrition and Health Investor Coalition.
-Just last year, our IMM Team helped develop and publish a first-of-its kind IMM resource for entrepreneurs and investors working to promote sustainable and healthy oceans.
+In addition to ICM, S2G team members are active in other industry-leading membership organizations that are working to bring more integrity to IMM in investment activities, including the Global Impact Investing Network (GIIN), Impact Frontiers, 1000 Ocean Startups, and ICON (formerly the Food, Nutrition and Health Investor Coalition).
+Additionally, our IMM Team helped develop and publish an IMM resource for entrepreneurs and investors working to promote sustainable and healthy oceans.
 This Oceans Impact Navigator was introduced at UN Oceans week in 2022 and is an open-source impact KPI framework, designed to simplify, harmonize and strengthen impact measurement and reporting for the ocean impact innovation ecosystem.

 Most recently, S2G joined other climate-focused investors to launch the Venture Climate Alliance (VCA), a group of leading investment firms committed to achieving a rapid, global transition to net zero or negative greenhouse emissions by 2050 or earlier, consistent with the scientific consensus on climate change.
-Our IMM Team is actively contributing to VCA’s Methodology Working Group to develop a rigorous, consensus-based framework and toolkit for use by member firms and others in tracking and reporting on progress towards fulfilling the commitments made as part of membership.
-This methodology will leverage and align with existing methodologies and guidance such as those of the Glasgow Financial Alliance for Net Zero (GFANZ), the UNFCCC Race to Zero Campaign and other sector-specific net zero alliances.
+Our IMM Team is actively contributing to VCA’s Methodology Working Group to develop a consensus-based framework and toolkit for member firms and others to track and report progress toward fulfilling the commitments made as part of membership.
+This methodology will leverage and align with existing methodologies and guidance such as those of the Glasgow Financial Alliance for Net Zero (GFANZ), the United Nations Framework Convention on Climate Change (UNFCCC) Race to Zero Campaign and other sector-specific net zero alliances.

 Impact Management for Business Growth